CerialPvP/NBUltimate/README.md

 ./gradlew clean build
 ```
 ### Running a testing server
-> **WARNING: When running the server, you automatically agree to the Mojang EULA.
+> **:warning: WARNING: When running the server, you automatically agree to the Mojang EULA.
 The server is only to be used with NBUltimate, and not with other plugins.**

 NBUltimate also offers the option of running a dedicated test server from your IDE.
 Simply run the `runServer``<br>